 Participants benefit from the free exchange of ideas and informal relationship-building the IGF provides.
 ICC’s Business Action to Support the Information Society (BASIS) is the primary source for business input and has been the de facto focal point for business since the IGF was launched.
 This has enabled thoughtful discussion and dissemination of best practices for the express purpose of enabling more countries to realise the economic and societal benefits of digital transformation.

-As a leading private sector stakeholder representative, ICC BASIS organizes daily business briefings, ensures private sector representation in main sessions and relevant workshops, and convenes side meetings for business to exchange perspectives with governments or stakeholders on developments.
+As the leading private sector representative, ICC BASIS ensures business is represented in relevant discussions at all levels to exchange perspectives with governments and other stakeholders on recent developments.
 Our goal is to demonstrate the value of business’ role and engagement in policy discussions and to ensure that governance of the Internet remains open, secure, stable and inclusive.

 Other ways to get involved

 Business participation in IGF discussions is essential when it comes to informed policymaking.
 To learn more about opportunities to participate in upcoming IGF events and consultations, please contact Timea Suto.